On The 25th Anniversary Of The Matrix: A Retrospective. (And some ranting about Matrix Resurrections.)

 This time period is also excellently expressed in musical form in Massive Attack's album Mezzanine, which was released in 1998.
 One of the tracks on Mezzanine, "Dissolved Girl," appears in the first Matrix, over Neo's earphones as he naps at his desk right before getting the fateful message to follow the White Rabbit.

+Both the original Matrix film and the album Mezzanine are products of their time.
+They are uniquely, intrinsically, 1998-1999.
+I don't think they could be made in any other time, and I don't think that there's a specific "formula" that would enable the Wachowski Sisters or Massive Attack to just keep cranking out more of the same.
 But people seem to desperately want to recapture that time period.
 If they can't go back to that, they want to break off a piece of it to carry with them into their current day-to-day life.
 For people who were born after 1998, I think there is a feeling of wistful nostalgia for a time they never knew, a time before the wheels figuratively started to come off.
-But they started to come off nearly right away.
+But they started to come off almost immediately right after that.

 It really does feel sometimes like people want to somehow shift the world into the timeline where 2001 and everything after happened differently, and we ended up facing the dystopia we were expecting to get - the one that our media seemed to be training us to resist, instead of the one we actually ended up getting.
 (Though, let's be fair: the corporate media "suits" were never going to just hand us the tools or language to resist them, either way.)

 No, the anxiety that seemed to be gripping Generation X as we came of age was that, like the Boomers before us, we would settle for bland, materialistic lives of comfortable but tedious mediocrity instead of seeking any kind of real enlightenment or creative fulfillment.
-A lifestyle full of material comforts and financial security that was devoid of any actual spiritual growth or individual expression seemed like a horrifying dystopia to some: and this was the crisis that turned up again and again in the media of the time (Dark City, The Truman Show, Fight Club, etc.) We had no idea what form the dystopia would actually take when it came, or that even basic necessities would be beyond the reach of many of us.
+A lifestyle full of material comforts and financial security that was devoid of any actual spiritual growth or individual expression seemed like a horrifying dystopia to some: and this was the crisis that turned up again and again in the media of the time (Dark City, The Truman Show, Fight Club, etc.) We had no idea what form the dystopia would actually take when it came, or that even basic necessities would be beyond the reach of many of us when it happened.